Permit Runners in Miami, FL

 One of the most important actions you’ll take is hiring your permit runners.
 Can you do the permit process all by yourself?
 Absolutely!
 If you have that kind of time on your hands, by all means.
 But chances are you need to focus on getting your business up and running as fast as possible.
 That’s where we come in.
 We can set up a plan with you to get you through the permitting process ASAP.
 It’s important to start early on in the process.

 We can assist you during the inspection process to make sure everything goes smoothly.
-We have years of experience dealing not only with the city inspectors, but also State of Florida inspectors.
-Their requisites are outlined online, but we make sure we don’t leave any stone unturned so that you your permits are approved as soon as possible.
+We have years of experience dealing not only with the city inspectors but also State of Florida inspectors.
+Their requisites are outlined online, but we make sure we don’t leave any stone unturned so that your permits are approved as soon as possible.

 While we cannot guarantee your permit will be approved, having over a decade of experience successfully pulling permits, we can get you as close as possible to having your permit approved.
-So long as you follow our guidance.
+So long as you follow our guidelines.

 You need to analyze what was there prior to you purchasing or leasing your space.
 We’ve seen cases where a restaurant was converted to a retail space, only to be converted back to a restaurant.
 Will you need to change the use and pay impact fees?
 We can analyze that for you prior to you signing your lease/purchase agreement so you can make an informed decision and prevent future headaches.

 It’s important that you understand exactly what you’ll be getting before hiring a contractor out.
-Often times, they’ll underprice the job knowing full well that there will be change orders down the line that’ll drive up the price.
-Have a full scope of work ready and a bid sheet that you create, so that each contractor fills out your bid sheet.
+Oftentimes, they’ll underprice the job knowing full well that there will be change orders down the line that’ll drive up the price.
+Have a full scope of work-ready and a bed sheet that you create, so that each contractor fills out your bid sheet.
 That’s the best way to get an apples-to-apples comparison.
 Also, ask them if they have any open permits or violations pending?
 Contractors should not have open permits lingering as that can affect your permit.
 How?
 The system may not allow you to close out your permit when your contractor of record has other open permits.
-Even though it has nothing to do with you, it still can have an affect on your project.
+Even though it has nothing to do with you, it still can have an effect on your project.
 Ask them to provide you with a copy of their license, Business Tax Receipt (BTR), Certificate of Insurance, Workers Comp, and more.
 Run a check to make sure everything matches.
 We can help you verify all of these documents you’re working with a Licensed Contractor.